malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 EXAMPLE ANSWER: In this set of materials, the reading passage describes a body of water, and the listening passage gives additional information about the body of water.
 The reading passage describes the body of water named the Dead Sea.
 It is said to be “dead’ because its high salt level prevents life in it.
 It’s salty because it’s landlocked with no outlet and it’s in an area with a high temperature, which causes rapid evaporation.
 The listening passage makes an additional point about the Dead Sea, which is that the Dead Sea isn’t really a sea.
 A sea is a body of water that’s part of the ocean or opens into the ocean, while a lake is a body of water that’s entirely enclosed.
 The Dead Sea has no outlet and is therefore a lake.

-## Q4: LS Lecture   Tips and Suggested Structure
+## Q4: LS Lecture  Summary
 ### Overview and General Tips

-* Listen to 90-120s lecture defining of term/concept/issue, with examples)
+* Listen to 60-90ss lecture defining of term/concept/issue, with examples)
 * Instruction: "Using points and examples from the talk, describe the two Xs
 * __20s__ to prepare + 60s to speak
 * Just a summary
+* Content is usually GENERAL overview followed by SPECIFIC comment on a part of topic
 * Practice by listening to TED talks!

+### Materials
+* ETS guide p177

 ### Style/Arrangement - Suggested Example Structure